THE SCENT OF LILACS

 with baby after baby carried.

-Two thousand miles from the farm.
+miles from the farm.

 Imagine if you can a single woman